Climate Compensation

 Export parcels, i.e. the delivery of export parcels to the recipient address in the import country.

-In GLS Group, we include scope 1, 2 and 3 emissions in our calculation.
 The underlying data for calculating the emissions released due to our business activities is derived from the annual internal life cycle assessment, which is prepared for the entire GLS Group.
-The procedure for preparing the life cycle assessment is based on DIN EN ISO 14064-1.

 As our transport activities make up the largest part of our emissions, we have a special focus on reliable calculations of our transport emissions.
 The calculation of GLS Group's transport emissions is carried out according to the European standard DIN EN 16258, which is a framework tool for companies in the logistics industry used to calculate and declare our energy consumption and greenhouse gas emissions.
 The calculation is certified annually by a third party.